dpshang/RAG/README.md

 ## Evaluation of retrieval

 Note that it is rather difficult to say which LLM responses are better.
-Moreover, we note that our goal is NOT to get the answer that is absolutely correct but a relevant one among the reddit comments that we put in.
+Moreover, we note that our goal is NOT to get the answer that is absolutely correct but a relevant one among the Reddit comments that we put in.
 For example, the answer may change over time, unless we update the input comments.

-Hence, we use use both of the LLM responses as ground truths and compare the top 50 retrievals from the two methods:
+Hence, we use both of the LLM responses as ground truths and compare the top 50 retrievals from the two methods:
-* Method 1: Naive RAG using cosine similairties against the original query
+* Method 1: Naive RAG using cosine similarities against the original query
-* Method 2: Not-so-naive RAG using average cosine similairties against multiple similar queries, including the original one
+* Method 2: Not-so-naive RAG using average cosine similarities against multiple similar queries, including the original one

 ### Evaluation method 1: Cosine Precision